facefusion/facefusion-labs/crossface/README.md

 Setup
 -----

-This `config.ini` utilizes the MegaFace dataset to train the Embedding Converter for SimSwap.
+This `config.ini` utilizes the MegaFace dataset to train the CrossFace model for SimSwap.

 ```
 [training.dataset]